Reloaded-Project/Reloaded-III/docs/Mods/Essentials/File-Emulation-Framework/Emulator-Development/Implementing-Emulator.md

 !!! warning "The streams should all form a complete file, with no gaps in the offsets."

 The streams are then passed to a `MultiStream` constructor, which will handle the rest.

+!!! note "Notice we don't reuse the handle."

+    We can't risk unexpected failures as a result of concurrent reads.
+    This is where the recursion lock from `try_create_file` becomes handy 😉.

 [afs-emulator]: https://github.com/Sewer56/FileEmulationFramework/tree/main/Emulator/AFS.Stream.Emulator
 [emulator-cookbook]: ./Emulator-Cookbook.md